postsharp/Metalama.Samples/examples/builder/builder-1/README.md

 ## 2. Creating the Builder type and the properties

-Let's now create a nested type.
+Let's now create a nested type using <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*>:

 [!metalama-file GenerateBuilderAttribute.cs marker="IntroduceBuilder"]

+For details about creating new types, see <xref:introducing-types>.

-Introducing properties is straightforward:
+Introducing properties is straightforward, as described in <xref:introducing-members>:

 [!metalama-file GenerateBuilderAttribute.cs marker="IntroduceProperties"]